CACFP Training

 How do CACFP Operators complete the training?

-All CACFP Operators will complete the CACFP Annual Mandatory Training as an online course through the CDSS Bright Track training platform.
-CACFP Operators who have a CDSS Bright Track account can log in and register for the CACFP Annual Mandatory Training (course CDSS-110) on the CDSS Bright Track home page.
+All CACFP Operators will complete the CACFP Annual Mandatory Training as an online course through the CDSS BT training platform.
+CACFP Operators who have a CDSS BT account can log in and register for the CACFP Annual Mandatory Training (course CDSS-110) on the CDSS BT home page.

-CACFP Operators who do not have a CDSS Bright Track account must first create a user account before registering to complete the CACFP Annual Mandatory Training.
-The CDSS Bright Track home page includes a How to Create a New User Account and Register for an Online Course video tutorial.
-Written instructions on creating a user account and registering for an online course are also available in the Quick Start Guide on the CDSS Bright Track web page (scroll to the bottom of the page).
+CACFP Operators who do not have a CDSS BT account must first create a user account before registering to complete the CACFP Annual Mandatory Training.
+The CDSS BT home page includes a How to Create a New User Account and Register for an Online Course video tutorial.
+Written instructions on creating a user account and registering for an online course are also available in the CDSS BT Quick Start Guide

-CACFP Operators will need to enter the following Access Code to register for the CACFP Annual Mandatory Training and all other courses available on the CDSS Bright Track platform: CACFP.
+CACFP Operators will need to enter the following Access Code to register for the CACFP Annual Mandatory Training and all other courses available on the CDSS BT platform: CACFP.

 What if I am taking the training on behalf of more than one institution?